joakim-brannstrom/dextool/README.md

 * LIBLLVM_CXX_EXTRA_FLAGS   - extra flags to use when build C++ code using LLVM
 * LIBLLVM_FLAGS             - the required flags by llvm-d such as version
 * LIBLLVM_LIBS              - the required libraries for linking LLVM
+* LIBCLANG_INC              - the libclang-c headers such as Index.h

 Lets say you have version `8.0.1` of LLVM installed but llvm-config returns `0.0.0`. `introspect_llvm.d` will in this case fail to detect the version of